cdktf/cdktf-provider-cloudflare/docs/d1Database.go.md

 Specify the region to create the D1 primary, if available.

 If this option is omitted, the D1 will be created as close as possible to the current user.
+Available values: "wnam", "enam", "weur", "eeur", "apac", "oc".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/d1_database#primary_location_hint D1Database#primary_location_hint}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/d1_database#primary_location_hint D1Database#primary_location_hint}

 ---